We'll help you find the right solution for your needs

-I was born and raised in Brewton, Alabama.
-Growing up, I had the unique experience of seeing the legal system through the eyes of a judge.
+Growing up in Brewton, Alabama, I had the unique experience of seeing the legal system through the eyes of a judge.
 My father, Bradley Byrne Sr., served as a Circuit Court Judge in Escambia County, Alabama for 27 years.
-I be...
+I believe this unique persp...

-Practice areas & skills: Trusts, Estate Planning, Wills & Living Wills, Probate
+Practice areas: Trusts, Estate Planning, Wills & Living Wills, Probate

 For over 35 years, Greg's law practice has focused on estate planning and probate, with an emphasis on charitable planned giving.
 Greg is a past chairman and still active on the University of Alabama Planned Giving Advisory Committee, as well as ...

-Practice areas & skills: Trusts, Probate, Estate Planning, Wills & Living Wills, Guardianship
+Practice areas: Trusts, Probate, Estate Planning, Wills & Living Wills, Guardianship

 Get the legal help you need at a fixed price.
 No hidden fees or long-term commitment.